AndrewThian/learn-wasm-rust/README.md

 ## Introduction ##

-Learning repo for using how to use `rust` with web-assembly and javascript
+Learning repo for using how to use `rust` with web-assembly and javascript.
+I'm following on the free course on [egghead.io](https://egghead.io/lessons/javascript-setup-rust-for-webassembly).

 ## Installation ##